Main Content

 Yes.
 Any qualifying home energy improvements that you make to your home outside of the Home Uplift program may be eligible for EPB & TVA EnergyRight® Home Energy Rebates.
 However, home energy improvements that were made as part of the Home Energy Uplift program do not qualify for EPB & TVA EnergyRight® Home Energy Rebates.

-Part of our Smart Grid system, digital smart meters have the ability to communicate with the power system and measure your electric consumption every 15 minutes.
+As part of EPB's Automated Grid, electric meters have the ability to communicate with the power system and measure your electric consumption every 15 minutes.
 If there is a power outage or unusual consumption at your home or business we can respond immediately and fix the problem.
 You can view your own consumption, report outages and more on the MyEPB app.

 Download the myEPB app